Rabbi Jay Weinstein - Spiritual Leader

-As the Rabbi of Congregation Simchat HaLev, he prays that he will inspire his congregants of all ages to be Jews who love Judaism, spirituality, tradition, and have a connection with G-d, the Source of All Life.
+As the Spiritual Leader of Congregation Simchat HaLev, he prays that he will inspire congregants of all ages to be Jews who love Judaism, spirituality, tradition, and have a connection with G-d, the Source of All Life.

 A graduate of the Aleph Rabbinic Seminary, Rabbi Jay believes that all learning is invaluable.
 For him it was rabbinical school, the study of our sacred texts, the stories of our people, and going into the community to see what the people are doing: walking the path with them in their joy and in their pain, sorrow and fear, and witnessing their learning and growth.

 Rabbi Jay brings to his rabbinate and our congregation his experience as a father of seven, of being a nurse, psychotherapist, hospital chaplain and bereavement specialist.

 Rabbi Jay is a member of OHALAH - the Association of Rabbis for Jewish Renewal, The Long Island Board of Rabbis,The National Association of Jewish Chaplains, The Interfaith Clergy Council of Syosset/Woodbury, Long Island Temple Educators and The Jewish Outreach Institute.